rackerlabs/docs-developer-blog/_posts/2018-08-16-oracle-goldengate-basics.md

 #### Checkpoint

-The extract pump & replicat processes use checkpoints for tracking their respective progress.
+The extract pump and replicat processes use checkpoints for tracking their respective progress.
 This mechanism marks the location of data changes that have been retrieved or applied from the trail files.
-This is useful when processes need to recover (without any data loss) or need to know the starting point after a failure.
+This is useful when processes need to recover without any data loss or need to know the starting point after a failure.

 #### Collector